Projects

 Undead Architect Gameplay

-This game was part of a game jam I participated in that reqired me to make a game following the theme "Spooky" in just 10 days.
+This game was part of a game jam I participated in that reqired me to make a game that felt like a game that could be on a game boy following the theme "Spooky" in just 10 days.
 Every part of the game was made by me aside from the font used in displaying score.
 I created the music using the game boy music sequencer LSDJ, the art with Aseprite, and the programming with the Godot game engine's language, GDScript.
 You can find the game's page down below.

 Itch.io Page